What Is the Lab?

-The BMW Guggenheim Lab is a mobile laboratory about urban life that began as a co-initiative of the Solomon R. Guggenheim Foundation and the BMW Group.
-From 2011 to 2013, the Lab traveled to New York, Berlin, and Mumbai.
-Part urban think tank, part community center and public gathering space, the Lab’s goal has been the exploration of new ideas, experimentation, and ultimately the creation of forward-thinking visions and projects for city life.
-Through the lens of the themes Confronting Comfort, Making, and Privacy and Public Space, this global project has explored how people relate to cities and public space today.
+The BMW Guggenheim Lab was a mobile laboratory about urban life that began as a co-initiative of the Solomon R. Guggenheim Foundation and the BMW Group.
+From 2011 to 2014, the Lab traveled to New York, Berlin, and Mumbai.
+Part urban think tank, part community center and public gathering space, the Lab’s goal was the exploration of new ideas, experimentation, and ultimately the creation of forward-thinking visions and projects for city life.
+Through the lens of the themes Confronting Comfort, Making, and Privacy and Public Space, this global project explored how people relate to cities and public space today.

-Led by international, interdisciplinary Lab Teams—groups of emerging talents in the areas of urbanism, architecture, art, design, science, technology, education, and sustainability—the Lab has addressed issues of contemporary urban life through free programs, projects and public discourse.
+Led by international, interdisciplinary Lab Teams—groups of emerging talents in the areas of urbanism, architecture, art, design, science, technology, education, and sustainability—the Lab addressed issues of contemporary urban life through free programs, projects and public discourse.
 The Lab launched in New York (August 3–October 16, 2011); traveled to Berlin (June 15–July 29, 2012); and then opened at multiple sites in Mumbai (December 9, 2012–January 20, 2013).
-The project is concluding with an exhibition to be presented at the Solomon R. Guggenheim Museum (October 11, 2013–January 5, 2014).
-Titled Participatory City: 100 Urban Trends from the BMW Guggenheim Lab, the exhibition (October 11, 2013–January 5, 2014) spotlights major themes and ideas that emerged from the Lab in each of its three locations.
-Participatory City includes contributions from a global roster of architects, academics, designers, and artists, in an installation featuring drawings, sketches, short videos, and renderings.
+The project concluded with an exhibition presented at the Solomon R. Guggenheim Museum (October 11, 2013–January 5, 2014).
+Titled Participatory City: 100 Urban Trends from the BMW Guggenheim Lab, the exhibition (October 11, 2013–January 5, 2014) spotlighted major themes and ideas that emerged from the Lab in each of its three locations.

 The New York Lab was located in First Park, a New York City Parks property at Houston and Second Avenue, on the border between the Lower East Side and East Village neighborhoods.
 Programs developed by the New York Lab Team included tours, workshops, debates, roundtable discussions, screenings, performances, experiments, and “Comfort Series” lectures by such urban luminaries as Saskia Sassen, Elizabeth Diller, and Juliet Schor.